stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Hebrews 4:12-13

-¹² For the word of God is alive and active.
-Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart. ¹³ Nothing in all creation is hidden from God’s sight.
-Everything is uncovered and laid bare before the eyes of him to whom we must give account.
+¹² The word of God is alive and active.
+It is sharper than any sword that has two edges.
+It cuts deep enough to separate soul from spirit.
+It can separate bones from joints.
+It judges the thoughts and purposes of the heart. ¹³ Nothing God created is hidden from him.
+His eyes see everything.
+He will hold us responsible for everything we do.

 ## Sermon Outline